LangQin0422/algo_notes/algorithms.md

 Solve with DP, consider the state and potential decision for each day.

-There are two states for a single day: 1)hold the stock, 2) not hold the stock.
+There are two states for a single day: 1) hold the stock, 2) not hold the stock.
 And there are two decision we could do to reach each state:

-1. We hold stock at ith day, we may 1) we do not hold stock on (i - 1)th day and we buy stock on ith day.
-2) we hold stock on (i - 1)th day and we at rest(not buy or sell) on ith day.
+1. We hold stock at ith day, we may
+   1. we do not hold stock on (i - 1)th day and we buy stock on ith day.
+   2. we hold stock on (i - 1)th day and we at rest(not buy or sell) on ith day.

-2. We do not hold stock at ith day, we may 1) we hold stock on (i - 1)th day and we sell stock on ith day.
-2) we do not hold stock on (i - 1)th day and we at rest on ith day.
+2. We do not hold stock at ith day, we may
+   1. we hold stock on (i - 1)th day and we sell stock on ith day.
+   2. we do not hold stock on (i - 1)th day and we at rest on ith day.

 **DP Table**